ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 - **Only post one issue at a time.** Do not submit multiple issues in a single post!
 - The Timeline section requires at least one timestamp before you can submit your post.
 - Check to see if the issue has already been addressed when the similar post warning pops up.
 - Do you like the beatmap?
-Give it some Praise in the General (All Difficulties) section to increase the amount of Hype on the Hype Train.
+Give it some praise in the `General (All Difficulties)` section to increase the amount of Hype on the Hype Train.
 This helps the beatmap move closer to nomination.
-- Be sure to vote on Suggestions or Problems, as they now award Kudosu! to creators.
+- Be sure to vote on suggestions and/or problems, as they now award Kudosu! to modders.

 ## Tips